blahberi/rubiks_cube/README.md

 git clone https://github.com/blahberi/rubiks_cube.git
 ```

-### requirements
-No requirements needed at all!!!
-All of the libraries that the program uses are preinstalled with python

 Then all you need is in the Cube folder,
 so take it out and put it in your project.

+### Requirements
+No requirements needed at all!!!
+All of the libraries that the program uses are preinstalled with python.

 ___
 ### How to use